kyratrades/testing/docs/navigation-structure.md

 NOTES
 : Starts partway through \'Overture\'.
 Color bleeding, washout, generation loss, and several unimportant scenes (\'Prologue\', \'Magical Lasso\', etc.) are cut out, but nevertheless a video of the original cast on Broadway.

-#### The Phantom of the Opera - Broadway - August 8, 1988

-FORMAT
-: VOB+smalls

-CAST
-: Michael Crawford (The Phantom of the Opera), Patti Cohenour (Christine Daaé), Steve Barton (Raoul), Judy Kaye (Carlotta Giudicelli), Nick Wyman (Monsieur Firmin), Cris Groenendaal (Monsieur André), Leila Martin (Madame Giry), David Romano (Ubaldo Piangi)

 #### The Phantom of the Opera - Broadway - October 8, 1988
+{: .no_toc .d-inline-block }

 FORMAT
-: VOB+smalls
+: VOB+smalls `1 DVD` `4.21 GB`

 CAST
 : Michael Crawford (The Phantom of the Opera), Dale Kristien (alt Christine Daaé), Steve Barton (Raoul), Judy Kaye (Carlotta Giudicelli), Nick Wyman (Monsieur Firmin), Cris Groenendaal (Monsieur André), Leila Martin (Madame Giry)

 NOTES
 : Act 1 starts partway through Auctioneer\'s speech; Act 2 midway through \'Masquerade\'.
 Includes a clip of Michael Crawford\'s bows for his last show on Broadway, shot from a different angle and possibly taken from another source.
+The DVD menu has Christine labeled as Patti Cohenour, but it's actually Dale Kristien.

 #### The Phantom of the Opera - Broadway - 1989
+{: .no_toc .d-inline-block }

 FORMAT
-: VOB+smalls
+: VOB+smalls `1 DVD` `4.23 GB`

 CAST
 : Cris Groenendaal (The Phantom of the Opera), Rebecca Luker (Christine Daaé), Steve Barton (Raoul)